deepgram/web-next/content/blog/posts/introducing-topic-detection-feature/index.md

   reddit: https://dpgr.am/aff224e
   facebook: https://dpgr.am/bcf89e3
 ---

-Today, we are very excited to announce that Deepgram has officially launched the Topic Detection feature as part of our Speech Understanding features.
-Deepgram’s Topic Detection is based on unsupervised Topic Modeling Technique that enables developers and customers to detect the most important and relevant topics that are referenced in the conversations.
+Today, we are very excited to announce that Deepgram has officially launched the Topic Detection feature as part of our speech understanding offerings.
+Deepgram's Topic Detection is based on an unsupervised topic modeling technique that enables developers and customers to detect the most important and relevant topics that are referenced in the conversations.

-## **Turn Recorded Audio Into Insights**
+## Turn Recorded Audio Into Insights

 Having not enough data isn't a significant problem anymore.
-In fact over [2.5 quintillion bytes](https://seedscientific.com/how-much-data-is-created-every-day/) of data get created every day.
+In fact, over [2.5 quintillion bytes](https://seedscientific.com/how-much-data-is-created-every-day/) of data get created every day.
 However, one of the biggest challenges customers face today is finding insights, organizing, tagging, and leveraging the data relevant to brands, prospects, and customers to deliver a fantastic experience to their end users.

-Topic Detection in ASR and NLU has become one of the must have features.
+Topic Detection in ASR and NLU has become one of the must-have features.
 Developers require advanced solutions to perform a deeper analysis of their audio data based on detected topics and subjects to optimize resources, automate workflow, extract insights, improve search capabilities and enhance end users' experience.

-## Popular use cases using Topic Detection:
+## Popular Use Cases Using Topic Detection

 *   Support the Quality Assurance team to analyze conversations based on discussed topics, identify trends and patterns, and improve overall customer experience.
 *   Categorize and tag conversations, meetings, and podcasts based on identified topics to enhance search and recommendation capabilities.